JAVA in Non-Enterprise Custom Software Development,

 In fact, it does.

-Java has a number of readily available means that allow efficiently controlling the above two aspects of your software development effort throughout its duration, including your app's testing and deployment.
-For example, the more popular Behavior testing tools, provided by Java and capable of improving the quality of your software product, include Cucumber and JBehave, while a great Java-provided Web testing tool you can use is Selenium.
+Java has a number of readily available means that allow you to efficiently control the above two aspects of your software development effort throughout its duration, including your app's testing and deployment.
+For example, the more popular Behavior testing tools, provided by Java and capable of improving the quality of your software product, include Cucumber and JBehave.
+A great Java-provided Web testing tool you can use too is Selenium.
 Notably, these tools seamlessly integrate and work well together.

 Thus, in essence, you are afforded the ability to control your software quality and development spend in an automatic mode, from the point you kick off the development, till when you implement Continuous Integration and Delivery for your Java solution.